AudreyS108/pong-but-epilepsy/README.md

 While making this project, I was faced with different challenges.
 * Challenge 1: Creating the physics of the game elements: paddles and balls.
 This was probably one of the most difficult parts of the project.
 Pygame doesn't come with its own physics, unlike other game development platforms such as Unity.
 I used some if/else loops to let the ball change direction when certain criteria (e.g. if the top of the ball touches the top of the screen) was met.
 * Challenge 2: Small bug I had to fix.
 Occasionally, the ball wouldn't rebound properly off the top and bottom, and would disappear.
 I found the reason for this bug was because of an inaccuracy in some of my random.choice functions.
 Originally, when the ball touched the top of the screen, the ball had the possibility to move in a positive or negative gradient, which would cause the ball to ocassionally disappear off the screen.
 To fix it, I removed the positive gradients for when the ball touched the top of the screen, and vice-versa for when the ball touched the bottom of the screen.
+* Challenge 3: Creating the menu screens.
+This

 I think through the creation of this project _____
 __________________________________________________________